quantophile/blog/mathsummaries/content/post/exploring-option-greeks.md

 \end{align*}
 $$

+## Delta

+The delta of an option is the percentage of the foreign notional one must buy when you have a short position in an FX option.
+For instance, a delta of 0.35 indicates buying $35\%$ of the foreign notional to delta hedge the short position.
+In FX markets, we distinguish between spot delta for a hedge in the spot market and forward delta for a hedge in the outright forward markets.

 ### Pips Spot Delta

 The pips spot delta is simply the derivative of the option price with respect to the spot rate - both expressed in ccy2/ccy1 terms.